Welcome to St josephine / St Peter + Paul class page

 As we embark on an exciting new academic year, I am delighted to welcome you and your children to Year 6.
 This year holds significant importance as it is our final year of primary education, and we aim to make it a memorable one filled with meaningful learning experiences and enjoyable activities.

-In our class, we are honoured to have adopted St Josephine Bakhita as our class saint.
+Across our year group, we are honoured to have adopted St Josephine Bakhita and St. Peter and Paul as our class saints.
 St Josephine's commitment to justice and compassion is an inspiring model for our students, and we look forward to embedding her values in our daily learning and interactions.
-Throughout the year, we will engage in activities that reflect these virtues, fostering a sense of community and respect within our classroom.

 As part of our journey through Year 6, we have many exciting educational adventures planned, including a residential trip to PGL.
 This experience will not only provide our children with the opportunity to engage in various outdoor and team-building activities but will also promote personal growth and the development of lifelong skills.
 Further details regarding the dates and arrangements will be shared with you soon.